hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_The_Fives.md

 The reference plane in this test is the tweeter.
 A single RCA input was used and the volume was set to about 3/4 max.
 No grille was used and the ports were open (not stuffed).

 Note about DSP Mode:
-I initially audititoned and subsequently tested these speakers in "Flat" DSP mode.
+I initially auditioned and subsequently tested these speakers in "Flat" DSP mode.
 Upon seeing the results and finishing up my review, I was informed there was a firmware update which enabled a new mode: "bass cut".
 Contrary to the naming convention, "flat" was not flat and "bass cut" was a flatter bass response.
 I much preferred the "bass cut" mode subjectively.
 Therefore, I performed another round of objective testing using this mode.
 In this review I have provided results using "bass cut" mode.
 However, I do provide a single set of SPIN data using the "flat" mode.
-The title of the graphs tell you which mode was enabled.
+The title of each graph tells you which mode was enabled.
 I did no testing with the "Dynamic EQ" mode enabled.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.